bowlercbtlabs/Ansible-GNS3-Lab-Setup-part-2-Ansible-Install-and-Simple-Playbook-Execution-/README.md

         var: output.stdout_lines

-- hosts calls the cisco_routers group we specified in our inventory file, this is what devices the playbook will be run against
+- hosts: calls the cisco_routers group we specified in our inventory file, this is what devices the playbook will be run against
 - gather_facts: false (we can use this to get information about the devices, this is turned on be default, so we have to turn it off with the command)
 - name: self explanatory, used to describe the playbook/tasks
 - ios_command: module used to run the cisco command
--
+- commands: self explanatory, which commands you are going to perform
+- register: saving output of command data
+- debug: prints statements during playbook execution
+- var: When stdout is returned, Ansible always provides a list of strings, each containing one item per line from the original output

 ![image](https://github.com/bowlercbtlabs/Ansible-GNS3-Lab-Setup-part-2-Ansible-Install-and-Simple-Playbook-Execution-/assets/120626722/1ba02bd8-5acf-458a-8203-39e6cdc3c4e7)